Fans are mad at one of the biggest 'League of Legends' teams

 The Cloud9 situation stems from the industry's push to raise the profile of individual esports players.
 League of Legends needs stars that are likeable and recognizable -- they create passionate followings, and rivalries, that boost interest in the larger league.
 Players are interviewed after games and profiled in team-produced documentary videos.
 They're encouraged to stream on YouTube or Twitch, partly to build interest in themselves and the team, but also to create an alternative career for when they retire as an esports player.

 Some fans have spent hundreds of hours watching Sneaky, Jensen and Smoothie on their personal streams.
 They see them as good people and top-tier players -- they've watched them chat on Twitch and play League of Legends at an absurdly high level for years.
 So when a team owner says their favorite player lacks motivation, or doesn't want to improve, it can be tough to accept.
-Especially when the player is dropped before the Summer Split has even begun.
+Especially when the player is dropped before the summer split has even begun.

 Cloud9 says its new roster is performing well in practice, otherwise known as scrimming.
 Yiliang "Doublelift" Peng, an AD Carry player for Team Liquid, supported the claim in an interview with Invenglobal.
 "If C9 played the way they play in scrims on stage, they would be just god tier," he said.
 Fans, though, aren't able to watch scrims.
 They can only judge the team based on their NA LCS performances, which have been underwhelming over the first two weeks.
 Goldenglue has played relatively well but both Keith and Zeyzal have struggled on stage.